 The Elk however, were sounding their bugles and rutting in season—precisely as they should.
 Perhaps, nature would normalize for a few hours and make it possible for us to capture one of photography’s most elusive subjects.

-Everyone can never forget the first time that saw stars away from city lights on a truly dark night.
-I first witnessed a velvety black sky filled with stars from an outer island of the Bahamas.
-Hundreds of miles from the nearest city lights,
+Who can forget the first time they saw the starry sky far from city lights!
+I first witnessed a velvety black sky filled with stars–from an outer island of the Bahamas–it was located over hundreds of miles from the nearest city!

-the heavens revealed a roadway of shimmering stars that seemed glued together in a band from horizon to horizon.
+Here, on this small sandbar of Palm Trees and sailboats, the heavens revealed a roadway of shimmering stars that seemed glued together in a milky band that crossed overhead and touched each horizon.

-This span of stars rose right out of the western sea then fell into the dark ocean to the east–an object of incomprehensible and humbling size.
-What looked like a bridge spanning the night was, I later learned, is the galaxy in which our solar system resides.
+This span of stars rose right out of the western Bahama Sound and fell into the dark Atlantic to the east.
+This object of incomprehensible and humbling size I later learned is inner bands and central core of the galaxy in which our small solar system resides.